Suspicious about a claim at your small business?

 - The worker has been off work, with nothing to do except think about how badly they’ve been treated; and

-These claims end up costing a lot of money, causing stress and having poor outcomes.
+Disputed claims can end up costing a lot of money, causing stress and having poor outcomes.

 In most circumstances, the best results are achieved by focusing on supporting and accommodating the worker from day one.
 Putting suspicion aside not only makes things easier and less stressful for the worker, it is also often good for your business’s bottom line.
 And that’s good for you too.